security-assignments/security-assignments.github.io/labs/virtual-machines.md

 </style>

-I prepare virtual machines for students in my class to use, which communicate over a `infosec-net` NatNetwork.
-This page documents the virtual machines, along with how to install and configure virtualbox to use the network.
+This page documents virtual machines that I have prepared for students in my class to use to complete the labs.

 # Setting up your virtual lab